Why Are My Orchid Leaves Turning Yellow? Reasons & Fix

 If your orchid plant is near dying: Avoid trimming or pulling off the yellow leaves from your orchid plants.
 Check for root rot, remove mushy roots, and repot your plant to a sterile planter with a fresh potting mix.
 Make changes to your watering schedule to keep the soil moist enough but not soggy.

 It is up to you what species you are going to cultivate in your garden.
-However, each option will delight you at the end of the growing session with just a few basic needs!b
+However, each option will delight you at the end of the growing session with just a few basic needs!

 You can cultivate an orchid plant in an open outdoor garden under direct sunlight or carefully as a houseplant.
 Both processes will be unproblematic in every manner.

-• Soil: Loose, slightly acidic soil, rich in perlite and organic fertilizer and the mix is well draining
+• Soil: Loose, slightly acidic soil, rich in perlite and organic fertilizer and the mix is well-draining

 • Water: Twice a week in normal weather and once a week during frosts